 The NTG research used the Common Framework for Downstream NTG Evaluation self-report method and assessed free ridership and spillover.
-We targeted 35 participating household completed web surveys for each stratum: In-Home Energy Audit, On-line Audit, Opt-in Kits, and School Kits.
+We targeted 35 participating household completed web surveys for the On-line Audit, Opt-in Kits, and School Kits program components and 12 completed surveys for the In-Home Energy Audit component.
 This was more than sufficient to meet a minimum confidence and precision requirement of 85% ±15% at the program level.